-Maintaining an optimal health, low cholesterol levels, and a healthy heart lowers the chances of many diabetes-related complications.
+Maintaining optimal health, low cholesterol levels, and a healthy heart lowers the chances of many diabetes-related complications.
 What’s more, seafood contains omega-3s which are great fighters against cholesterol, heart disease, and high blood pressure.

 What Seafood Is Best for People with Diabetes

-Salmon is loaded with the “healthy” omega-3 fatty acids which help improve your skin, heart, brain, and more.
+Salmon is loaded with “healthy” omega-3 fatty acids which help improve your skin, heart, brain, and more.
 In other words, it helps prevent many health complications related to diabetes.

 You can poach, broil, and bake it in the oven at 400 degrees.
 Salmon is just delicious when grilled.
 It goes well with dill and some lemon juice.

 This fish is rich in protein but low in fat, which makes it great for those with diabetes.
 It’s easily available and even easier to prepare.
 You can sauté it in a nonstick pan with a touch of stock or white wine and a little cooking spray.

 Combine the tilapia fillets with roasted or steamed vegetables and a whole-wheat roll or brown rice.